javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 So here we cover them mainly for completeness, while you can still find them in the old scripts.

 - `elem.getElementsByTagName(tag)` looks for elements with the given tag and returns the collection of them.
 The `tag` parameter can also be a star `"*"` for "any tags".
 - `elem.getElementsByClassName(className)` returns elements that have the given CSS class.
-Elements may have other classes too.
 - `document.getElementsByName(name)` returns elements with the given `name` attribute, document-wide. very rarely used.

 For instance: